zhuxiao/asvclr/README.md

      -b INT       block size [1000000]
      -S INT       assemble slide size [10000]
+     -c INT       maximal clipping region size [10000] -x FLOAT     expected sampling coverage for local assemble [50.0], 0 for no coverage sampling
+     -e FLOAT     compensation coefficient for local assemble sampling coverage [3.0]
-     -c INT       maximal clipping region size [10000] -o FILE      prefix of the output file [stdout] -t INT       number of threads [0]
+     -o FILE      prefix of the output file [stdout] -t INT       number of threads [0]
      -M INT       Mask mis-aligned regions [1]: 1 for yes, 0 for no -h           show this help message and exit
 ```

-Note that: the `assemble` step can be re-run from last stop to avoid unnecessary recomputation.
+Note that: the `assemble` step can be re-run from last stop to avoid unnecessary recomputation, and `-x` and `-e` options can be used to sampling high local coverage to relative lower coverage to accelerate assemble process if the expected sampling coverage is specified as a positive value.

 ### `Call` Step